The Nightman Cometh: Plot

 Charlie notifies the gang that he's written a musical.
 Dennis and Mac quiz Charlie over his motivations, but the gang want to play the parts that Charlie has written for them purely out of their own vanity.

 Since he is functionally illiterate, Charlie enlists the help of Dee's friend Artemis to transcribe the script into something legible.
 Dennis is disappointed to be cast as the Nightman rather than the hero role, but Mac decides he would rather be the Nightman anyway.
 Frank is cast as the troll and Dee is cast as a princess.

 As rehearsals get underway, Dee is concerned over the subject matter of her song's lyrics, contending they sound like she molests children.
 Charlie insists that Dennis' "little boy" role is metaphorical, and reminds Dee that this is her only opportunity to sing a lead part.
 During Frank and Mac's song, "Troll Toll", Charlie tries in vain to prevent Frank from enunciating the lyrical reference to "boy's soul" as "boy's hole".
+Charlie also gets frustrated when Mac insists that the scene where the Nightman becomes the Boy is depicted as non-consensual sex.

 Charlie tracks down The Waitress, giving her a ticket and telling her that he will never bother her again if she attends the musical.

 On the night of the show, Charlie unexpectedly tells the gang that he will not be their pianist for the performance and watches the show from the wings.
 Dee ad-libs a song clarifying that she's not interested in children, much to Charlie's chagrin.
-Mac is disappointed when the audience reacts to his catlike appearance and karate moves with laughter.
+Mac is disappointed when the audience reacts to his catlike appearance and karate moves with laughter, after which the Waitress watches in shock as he simulates intercourse with Dennis.

 At the end of the play, Dennis' "little boy" transforms into the Dayman and kills the Troll with a handgun.
 The Dayman fights the Nightman and pulls his heart out.
 The cast members then join together to sing the finale song, "Dayman", which Dennis and Charlie had previously written together.
 As the song ends, Charlie swoops down from a sun from above the stage, wearing a yellow outfit, and proposes to the Waitress through song, revealing the true intention of the musical.
 The Waitress refuses his proposal, and Charlie confirms that he will not be honoring his promise to leave her alone.